baihuqian/baihuqian.github.io/_posts/2015-12-07-VIM-Cheetsheet.md

 ---
 title: VIM Notes
 tags:
+ - Learning
+ - Computer Science
+ - Tool
 ---

+This is a quick-but-dirty cheet sheet of VIM.

 # Normal Mode
 Note: Prefix a cursor movement command with a number to repeat it.
 For example, 4j moves down 4 lines.